 Before You Visit

-Set up an eSIM before your flight — AIS-based providers offer the best island coverage.
+Set up an eSIM before your flight if useful, but compare current coverage for your accommodation area.
 Check Thailand entry requirements and get travel insurance.
 For money tips, see our Thailand money guide.